-The bill requires the probate court administrator to convene a working group to study and make recommendations on issues facing conservators in the probate court system, including payment delays, fee waiver requirements, compensation levels, and the consequences of delays in Medicaid eligibility determinations.
+The bill requires the probate court administrator to convene a working group to study and make recommendations on issues facing conservators in the probate court system, including payment delays, fee waiver requirements, and compensation levels.
 The group must include probate court judges, the DSS commissioner or her designee, nursing home representatives, and attorneys with expertise serving as conservators.